 Several other findings were derived from FLG-asthma path analyses.
-First, although eczema at 1 and 2 years was associated with a reduced direct effect on asthma at 10 years, the total effect of FLG-LOF mutation on asthma at this age remained high(34)(35) It is possible that a longer period of eczema up to 4 years is required to alter the immunologic development of asthma .
+First, although eczema at 1 and 2 years was associated with a reduced direct effect on asthma at 10 years, the total effect of FLG-LOF mutation on asthma at this age remained high, which was through eczema at 1 and 2 years and allergen sensitization at 4 years.
+This means that eczema at 1 and 2 years does have an overall increased risk of asthma at age 10 but this is mediated by allergen sensitization at 4 years, where the barrier defect plus skin inflammation promote allergen entry as well as stimulates atopic responses.
+The German Multicentre Asthma Study reported similar findings where children with eczema in early life only developed asthma if they were atopic.
+In non-atopic children, there was no increase in asthma risk.
+(34) It is unlikely asthma at age 10 is significantly contributed by early life viral infection induced wheezing, as most viral wheezes would have improved by that age.
+(35) It is possible that a longer period of eczema up to 4 years is required to alter the immunologic development of asthma for this to have a direct effect on asthma.
 Second, there was a progressively stronger total effect of FLG-LOF on persistent asthma at 10 and 18 years.
-We postulate that distinct asthma phenotypes stratified by age could account for this observation.(36) In a late/persistent asthma phenotype, the direct effect of aeroallergen sensitization at 4 years and the most significant indirect paths having to pass through aeroallergen sensitization at this age highlight the importance of combined interactions between early eczema and aeroallergen sensitization.
+We postulate that distinct asthma phenotypes stratified by age could account for this observation.
+For instance, in this cohort, 40% asthma was non-atopic at age 10, which may not have been predicted by eczema at age 1 and 2, as early life eczema is largely an atopic phenotype.
+(36) In a late/persistent asthma phenotype, the direct effect of aeroallergen sensitization at 4 years and the most significant indirect paths having to pass through aeroallergen sensitization at this age highlight the importance of combined interactions between early eczema and aeroallergen sensitization.
 An abnormal increase in skin permeability and inflammation facilitate epicutaneous sensitization.
 (5, 19) This may promote a prolonged Th2 type inflammatory response that accounts for the later presentation of asthma.
 The documentation of ongoing systemic eosinophilic inflammation in adolescent asthma was observed in a previous report in this cohort.
 (37) Our study supports this observation whereby aeroallergen sensitization at 4 years leads to asthma at 10 years which in turn strongly predicts asthma persistence into adolescence via a significant direct effect.
 In contrast, the pathogenesis of early childhood asthma appears to be heterogenous.
 On the background of the highest prevalence of eczema occurring at age 2 years in our cohort, the presence of a direct effect of eczema at 1 and 2 years increased the probability of an early asthma phenotype at 4 years.
-These findings are consistent with results from the Copenhagen Prospective Study on Asthma in Childhood, where an increased risk of early asthma preceded an increased risk of sensitization in FLG variants.
+These findings are consistent with results from the Copenhagen Prospective Study on Asthma in Childhood, where early onset of asthma was followed by later development of sensitization.
 (38) This suggests that factors other than aeroallergen sensitization could contribute to early asthma.
 One possible contribution could arise from Staphylococcus aureus skin infections in FLG-LOF variants.
 FLG breakdown products urocanic acid (UCA) and pyrrolidone carboxylic acid (PCA) are able to attenuate S. aureus survival by lowering the pH of the stratum corneum (39).
 A deficiency of these products is associated with increased S. aureus skin colonization in FLG-LOF variants.
 (40) Moreover, interactions between Staphylococcal enterotoxins, toll-like receptors and specific IgE have been reported to upregulate bronchial inflammation.
 (41, 42) Whether S. aureus can directly affect asthma outcomes in these individuals requires further analysis of the mechanistic pathways.